claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   without the knowledge of the victim and without the need for installation of tools.
-* Monitoring: This means of attack consists of the abuse of social media and any public information found on digital tools from the victim that has been shared through it.
+* Monitoring: This means of attack consists of the abuse of social media and any public information found on digital tools from the victim that has been shared through them.
 It also involves installing tools for active monitoring on devices or using "bening" applications in a dual-use manner (applications, such as the "track my phone" one).
-* Exposure: This means of attack consists of the abuse of social media to enhance harrassment.
+* Exposure: This means of attack consists of the abuse of social media to enhance harassment.
 It consists of using social media to post harmful content to humiliate, to harass family or friends, for doxxing or to non-consensually share intimate/private media.